huangsam/photohaul/README.md

 drag + drop operations.
 After a few dozen times, I get tired of doing the same thing on my browser over and over again.

-Photohaul addresses these pain points by providing an automated solution to organize and migrate your photo collections.
+Photohaul addresses these pain points by providing a solution to organize and migrate your photo collections.
+It lets photographers filter the photos that they will organize.
+It gives them the freedom to customize the folder structure by dimensions such as year taken.
+Last but not least, it allows photographers to choose the medium they want to store those photos on, whether it is a local resource or a cloud resource.

 ## Getting started